Stories from Naoh’ra Rabntah

 Matt shot him a look.
 “Your dad just wanted an excuse to brag about you.”

-“Had a call last week—” Ben stretched out on the couch.
+“Had one real call last week.”
+Ben stretched out on the couch.
 “Some guy wedged under his own pickup.
 Took us an hour to cut him free.”

 “See, you get all the nail-biters.
 I’m stuck crawling under trucks in back lots.”